Approximate information maximization for bandit games: Information maximization strategies

-This approximation of \cref{pmaxgeneralexpression} is good when the best empirical arm has been extensively drawn with respect to the worst empirical one, which corresponds to the situation encountered at infinity for uniformly good algorithms.
-Surprisingly, when both arms have instead been pulled roughly the same number of times, the approximation captured by \cref{theoryS} is still accurate enough to provide a high-performance decision scheme.
+This approximation of \cref{pmaxgeneralexpression} is good when the best empirical arm has been extensively drawn compared to the worse empirical ones, corresponding to the situation encountered asymptotically for uniformly good algorithms.
+Surprisingly, the approximation captured by \cref{theoryS} is still accurate enough outside this asymptotic regime to provide a high-performance decision scheme.

-We denote by $\N_k(t)$ and $\meana{k}(t)$ the number of times the arm $k$ has been pulled and its empirical mean at time $t$, respectively.
-When clear from context, we omit the dependence on $t$ for simplicity.

-For Gaussian reward distributions, one can first derive an analytic expression for $\teq$ (see \cref{refteqapprox} for details):